Transferring a Degree

 Direct Transfer Associate’s Degree (DTA)

-Students who transfer to WSU with an approved DTA degree from a regionally accredited Washington community college or an approved program outside Washington (see states listed below) will have the lower-division UCORE fulfilled and will generally be given junior status and 60 semester credit hours.
+Students who transfer to WSU with an approved DTA degree of any type or with any MRP (e.g. Business-DTA) from a regionally accredited Washington community college or an approved program outside Washington (see states listed below) will have the lower-division UCORE fulfilled and will generally be given junior status and 60 semester credit hours.
 Please note the Integrative Capstone [CAPS] upper-division UCORE requirement will not be completed.

 “Reverse Transfer” DTA